-About the same time King Hezekiah makes a friendly arrangement with the king of far-away Babylon.
+At about the same time King Hezekiah makes a friendly arrangement with the king of far-away Babylon.
 Isaiah points out to him that from this land of Babylon there is to come one who will destroy Judah and take the people into captivity as punishment for their sins.
-Hezekiah is thankful that this catastrophe will not occur during his own lifetime.
+Hezekiah is thankful that this terrible punishment which God is to send is not to take place in his own day.